UBC-MOAD/docs_canyonsubc/MITgcm_MPI/Run_MIT_MPI.rst

 Tips and hints for Salish

  * optfile: salish_mpi.opt
- * To avoid broken pipe errors, execute mitgcmuv on the background (use & at the end of the mpi run command) and exit the session.
+ * To avoid broken pipe errors, execute mitgcmuv in the background (use & at the end of the mpi run command) and exit the session.
 If you want to monitor the process, start a new session.